wp-plugins/cpt-onomies/readme.txt

 5. The admin allows you to sort and filter your posts by CPT-onomy terms.

 == Changelog ==

+= 1.1 =
+* Added support to programmatically register CPT-onomies.
+* Added support for autocomplete and dropdown CPT-onomy term selection.
+* Added support to customize the CPT-onomy archive page slug.
+* Added support to change term link in tag cloud widget.
+* Added support to exclude term ids from wp_get_object_terms().
+* Added get_term_ancestors() to the CPT-onomy class.
+* Added support for Internationalization.
+* Tweaked the UI.
+* Fixed a few bugs.

 = 1.0.3 =
 * **DO NOT UPDATE IF YOU ARE NOT USING WORDPRESS 3.1 OR NEWER!!** If you're using a version older than 3.1., and having issues, download CPT-onomies 1.0.2. for bug fixes.